We are now the Office of Student Advocacy and Accountability!

 Official communication and letters are sent through Advocate to students’ University email.
 Students can also log on to view case progress, letters, and upload sanction information.

-If sexual misconduct occurs outside of campus property, it falls within the jurisdiction of the Office of Student Conduct.
-For on campus sexual misconduct, you can learn more by visiting the Title IX Office.
+If sexual misconduct occurs outside of campus property, it falls within the jurisdiction of the Office of Student Advocacy and Accountability.
+For on-campus sexual misconduct, you can learn more by visiting the Title IX Office.

 Learn More About Sexual Misconduct